 Make use of the concierge.
 "What's a concierge?," you say?
 Well, they are like the tour guide / information desk at the hotel.
 They can tell you where to get cheap food, where the closest ATM is located, how to get to the nearest grocery store, what time the trains run, and much more.
 The hotel makes this invaluable resource available, and we strongly suggest making use of it.
 We do.

 What to do at the convention itself:

-When you register at the convention, you'll receive a program guide, and a schedule of videos and events.
+When you register at the convention, you'll receive a program guide, and a schedule of panels and events.
 Take some time to look it over and mark the things you really REALLY want to do so you won't miss them later.
 If you're feeling industrious, work out your whole weekend schedule.
-Descriptions of all the videos, panels, and events can be found in the program, so look up info on something you are unsure of.
+Descriptions of all the panels, and events can be found in the program, so look up info on something you are unsure of.
 Taking a little time early to plan ahead will save you more time later, and you'll miss less stuff.

 As for specific events, the Balticon Masquerade is often considered the highlight of the convention.
 It gets the prime Saturday evening time slot, and it is probably the most heavily-attended event at the convention.
 Some people line up hours in advance to get good seats.
 That's their choice, but they miss a lot of the convention by doing so.
 You can probably line up 30 minutes in advance and still get in -- better than wasting the whole afternoon in our opinion.

 The con suite is a mystery to some newcomers.
 What it is is a room you can go to to relax, sit on a nice comfy sofa, and eat free food and soda.
 You can also talk to your fellow fans while you're there, but free food is the main attraction.
 Snacks like chips and pretzels, soda, coffee, veggies, chocolate and candy, and other snack foods are usually available.